 - They are a citizen from a visa-exempt country

 At this time, there’s a Philippines electronic travel authorization (Philippines eTA) available for citizens of Taiwan.
 The eTA (also known as the Philippines online visa or Philippines eVisa, although this is not the official name) can be easily obtained by completing an online form.

 The eTA Philippines (the electronic online visa to the Philippines) is available to those who hold a passport with a validity period of six months beyond the intended stay in the Philippines.

 Once the eVisa for the Philippines is approved, it should be printed in A4 format to present upon arrival.
 The traveler must present the Philippines eVisa and a valid Taiwan passport to the immigration officers at a port of entry.

-The eTA Philippines does not guarantee automatic entry into the country.
-Philippine immigration officials may still refuse admission if they find that the traveler is violating the Philippines’ immigration laws, rules, and regulations concerning visitors.
+The electronic online visa for the Philippines does not guarantee automatic entry into the country.
+Philippine immigration officials may still refuse admission if they find that the traveler is violating the Philippines’ immigration laws or regulations concerning visitors.

-Note: It is expected that the Philippines online visa (eTA) will be applied to more countries in the future.
+Note: It is expected that the Philippines online visa (eTA) will become available to more countries in the future.